General Synod Supports Hotel Workers in Long Beach

-Global Boycott of Hyatt Hotels
+Global Boycott of Hyatt Hotels IS NOW ENDED

-Workers at Hyatt Hotels in the U.S. and around the world are calling on consumers to boycott Hyatt hotels, that is, to avoid doing any business with Hyatt Hotels.
+In 2009, workers at Hyatt Hotels in the U.S. and around the world called on consumers to boycott Hyatt hotels, that is, to avoid doing any business with the Hyatt hotel chain.
+The boycott was called in an effort to push the Hyatt Hotel Corporation to negotiate a labor agreement with workers to improve their jobs.
 Hotel workers, especially housekeepers who clean the rooms, are pushed to work very hard, suffer from work-related injuries, are paid meager wages, and get little respect from their employers.
 Jesus supported the marginalized and the UCC seeks to do so as well by standing with oppressed workers and honoring their boycotts.

 Hotel Workers need our Support